AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ### Applying a video profile globally {#applying-a-video-profile-globally}

-In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into AEM assets in any folder has the selected profile applied.
+In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into Experience Manager Assets in any folder has the selected profile applied.

 See also [Reprocessing assets in a folder after you have edited its processing profile](processing-profiles.md#reprocessing-assets).